John Heaviside Clark

 Clark exhibited regularly at the Royal Academy between 1801 and 1832.
 He was the author of A practical essay on the art of Colouring and Painting Landscapes, with illustrations, published in 1807, and A practical Illustration of Gilpin's Day, with thirty colour plates, based on monochrome studies representing different times of day by William Gilpin, in 1824.
+A large group of his aquatints can be seen on the British Government Art Collection website.